-My research involves the formal specification, modelling, analysis, and verification of distributed multi-agent systems in an effort to develop design patterns that can be applied to build cybersecurity into the designs of such systems.
-As the world continues to increasingly depend on the connectedness of modern systems and networks that are continually growing in size and complexity, there is an eminent and emerging need to be able to assure the safety, security, and reliability of these systems, and the information that they use, store, and communicate.
+My research involves the formal specification, modelling, analysis, and verification of distributed multi-agent software-dependent systems in an effort to develop design patterns that can be applied to build cybersecurity into the designs of such systems.
+As the world continues to increasingly depend on the connectedness of modern systems that are continually growing in size and complexity, there is an eminent and emerging need to be able to assure the safety, security, and reliability of these systems, and the information that they use, store, and communicate.
 Ultimately, the goal of my research program is to develop rigorous and practical solutions to address this need.
 This research presents many challenges and opportunities from both scientific and engineering perspectives, and involves a mix of basic and applied research.
 See my research interests for more information.

 I obtained my Ph.D. in Software Engineering in 2015, M.A.Sc. in Software Engineering in 2010, and B.Eng. in Software Engineering and Game Design in 2009, each from McMaster University in Hamilton, ON, Canada.
 My doctoral dissertation involved the modelling and analysis of covert communication channels in distributed multi-agent systems.